Tap Water instead of PET Bottles

 93% of the PET bottles are recycled.
 Unfortunately recycling is not the solution to the problem.
 For the production of new plastic bottles only 25% of the old bottles are reused.
 The rest is shredded and processed into plastic flakes.
 As a result it loses quality and is processed into garden chairs or carpets.
 And these are rarely recycled.
 They end up in the landfill where it takes more than 1’000 years to mine.
 In the meantime the rain washes the small plastic particles into our groundwater and into our ecosystem.
 The other option is the waste incinerator.
 Burning produces energy but the vapors are poisonous and damage the earth’s atmosphere.
 For the production of one plastic bottle 100 ml of oil are needed.
 With the annual water consumption of the USA and the oil needed for bottle production, you could drive one million cars for one year.

 Every day 22’000 tons of plastic are disposed of in the seas.
 Plastic waste is also carried by wind, floods and rivers (also from offshore regions) into the sea.
 If we do not change our habits, there will be more plastic than fish in the oceans by the year 2050.
 It is very difficult to avoid all plastic packaging, but everyone can just take a first step and refrain from using plastic bottles.
-Do help not only the environment, but also yourself by drinking tap water.

 (Source: Pauline Seiler – www.trademachines.de)